The five people you meet in our bed in the morning:

 It was a flat packed bed that arrived cunningly in only three boxes, which didn’t seem like it was nearly enough for a bed at first.
 It was easy to put together (Alex did it by himself – apparently the most tricky part was the slats, just because there were so many of them that they were time consuming).

 And what’s it like?
-It looks great and there is lots more room.
+The Wayfair bed review looks great and there is lots more room.
 It’s so nice having a bigger, more comfortable bed.
 It’s also used for storytime, naps and so on.
 Although Eliza still takes up most of the space.
 Of course.

 So basically, everyone’s happy.

-Thanks to Wayfair for the bed, and allowing all of us to sleep a bit more easily.
+Thanks to Wayfair for our Wayfair bed review, and allowing all of us to sleep a bit more easily.
 Here’s the NCT co-sleeping safe guidelines.